Intussusception

 • Severe, colicky abdominal pain

-TOM TIP: Look out for the “redcurrant jelly stool” in your exams as this indicates intussusception as a diagnosis.
-The other classic feature is the sausage-shaped mass in the abdomen.
+TOM TIP: If “redcurrant jelly stool” and a “sausage-shaped” mass in the abdomen appear in your exams, think of intussusception.
 The typical child in the exam will have had a viral upper respiratory tract infection preceding the illness and will have features of intestinal obstruction (vomiting, absolute constipation and abdominal distention).
-Ultrasound is the initial investigation of choice.

 Management